pnoll1/osmand_map_creation/docs/processing_script_usage.md

 # Linux Install
 Edit setup.sh, if not using defaults
 Run setup.sh
+Copy config.template to config.py
 Edit config.py if not using defaults

 # Script Usage
 Configuration is done in config.py, processing.py contains the code.
 The script can be run from the command line or using batches from config.py.
-Each argument targets an iso3166-2(us:wa) or iso3166-1-alpha2(us) area except for update-oa which targets all urls in oa_urls(several GBs worth of data).
+Each argument targets an iso3166-2(us:wa) or iso3166-1-alpha2(us) area except for update-oa which downloads the global zip file(several GBs worth of data).
 Update-oa takes a long time so you may want to run it separately or download the files yourself if only building areas in one region.
+A key from OpenAddresses is required to download data through their API.
 You must have OA data and a OSM area extract for the script to work properly.

 cli usage is best for testing or one off builds:
 - ./processing.py --all us:wa